anuhya901-cell/cesppl-internship/Learning_Log.md

 * Observed confusion between visually similar flower classes.
 * Learned the importance of evaluating model errors rather than relying only on accuracy.

+* # Week 8 – Hyperparameter Sweep Reflection

+This week focused on understanding how different hyperparameters influence the performance of a deep learning model rather than simply searching for the highest accuracy.

+During previous weeks, I changed parameters such as image size, dropout rate, learning rate, augmentation, and the number of unfrozen layers without systematically comparing their effects.
+This week, I followed a structured experimental approach.

+I selected three important hyperparameters for the sweep:

+- Image Size
+- Dropout Rate
+- Data Augmentation Strength

+Instead of testing every possible combination, I used a six-run fractional design to reduce computation while still exploring different regions of the hyperparameter space.

+One important lesson I learned was that changing multiple parameters simultaneously makes it difficult to understand why performance changes.
+Keeping the rest of the training pipeline constant allowed me to compare each experiment fairly.

+I also learned the importance of recording every experiment in a structured format using experiments.csv.
+Maintaining proper experiment records makes future comparisons much easier and improves reproducibility.

+Another key takeaway was that higher complexity does not always produce better performance.
+Larger image sizes, stronger augmentation, or higher dropout values are not guaranteed to improve accuracy.
+The best configuration is often a balance between accuracy, training time, and model stability.

+Overall, this week improved my understanding of experimental design, hyperparameter tuning, and systematic model evaluation.
+These are essential skills for developing reliable deep learning models.